Sign Up

 • P – Protect healing wounds from trauma/infection

-• I – Insulate (maintain body temp. at normal to reduce vasoconstriction and enhance cellular activity)
+• I – Insulate (maintain a normal body temperature to reduce vasoconstriction and enhance cellular activity)

 • D = Diabetes: The long-term effects of diabetes impair wound healing by diminishing sensation and arterial inflow.
 In addition, even acute loss of diabetic control can affect wound healing by causing diminished cardiac output, poor peripheral perfusion, and impaired polymorphonuclear leukocyte phagocytosis.